National professional qualifications 2021/22

-The DfE is transforming the training and support available for teachers at all stages of their career.
+The DfE has transformed the training and support available for teachers at all stages of their career.
 The 2019 Teacher Recruitment and Retention Strategy set out a range of commitments intended to ensure that teaching remains an attractive, sustainable and rewarding career path.
-This includes reforms to the national professional qualifications (NPQ) that will be available from September 2021.
+This includes reforms to the national professional qualifications (NPQ) that will be available from November 2021.

-Learners First is working in partnership with local Teaching Schools Hubs and national partners to be able to deliver the new NPQs in accordance with the reforms for the 2021/22 academic year.
+Learners First is working in partnership with the Education Development Trust (national lead provider) and local Teaching Schools Hubs to deliver the new NPQs in accordance with the reforms for the 2021/22 academic year.

 THE REFORMED SUITE OF NPQs

-On 13th October 2020, the Department for Education (DfE) published details of the new frameworks for the reformed national professional qualifications (NPQ) that will be effective from September 2021.
+In October 2020, the Department for Education (DfE) published details of the new frameworks for the reformed national professional qualifications (NPQ) that will be effective from November 2021.
 They have been developed in consultation with an expert advisory group from across the education system and include changes to the ways in which NPQs will be assessed.